dinaco/trip-planner/README.md

 ## Description

+This project is our second project for the Ironhack Bootcamp, realized in week 6.
-App to help you schedule your trips in details with a calendar view and maps.
+In a few words, our project is an app to help you schedule your trips in details with a calendar view and maps.

 <br>